jornane/php-saml-sp/README.md

   - performance issues?
 - also write unit tests for `handleResponse()` and `handleLogout()`
 - add `<SessionIndex>` to `LogoutRequest`
+- make sure `RelayState` returned is the exact value we sent?

 # Nice To Have